lambdaclass/aleo_lambda_blockchain/README.md

 ```
 Again, we see the transaction (of type `Execution`) and its ID, which means the execution was sent out to the network sucesfully.

-After each execution, tendermint node may be left in an invalid state.
+After each execution, Tendermint node may be left in an invalid state.
 If that's the case run:

 ```shell
 make reset
 ```

 to restore the initial state.
 Notice that this will delete the databases that store the programs and the records, so previous deployments and account records will be deleted.

+## Other features

 ### Debugging the client/ABCI